pagkly/Zed/Investopedia3/What Are Nonrenewable Resources.md

 Following the basic rule of supply and demand, the cost to obtain nonrenewable resources will continue to rise as they become scarcer.
 Supply for many of these fuels is in danger of running out completely.
 Eventually, their prices will hit a point that end users cannot afford, forcing a move toward alternative energy sources.

 Meanwhile, concern over the impact of fossil fuel use on the environment and its contribution to global warming is growing.
-The first international agreement on fighting climate change was the [Kyoto Protocol](https://www.investopedia.com/terms/k/kyoto.asp), adopted in 1997.
+The first international agreement on fighting climate change was the [[Kyoto Protocol]](https://www.investopedia.com/terms/k/kyoto.asp), adopted in 1997.

 One caveat is that the alternatives require ample lead time to be put into place.
 That process has begun slowly.
 Wind power generated about 6.3% of American electrical power in 2017.
 About 1.6% of American electricity was supplied by solar power as of the end of 2017.
 Plug-in electric vehicles had a market share of a bit over 2% in 2018.